Wildlife-viewing Guidelines

 • some effects of wildlife tourism may have negative outcomes but still be better for the wildlife than alternative land uses (e.g. clearing for cattle farms or mining, sports hunting/fishing) if the tourism activities cease: each situation should be carefully considered

-Guidelines for wildlife viewing
+General wildlife viewing guidelines

 Wildlife Tourism Australia